Francesca Posted on February 26 2018

 Time is the same no matter you're a rock star, a president or a warrior of love as you are.

-Time is not about money, intentions or meritS.
+Time is not about money, intentions or merit.
 Time is always the same for everyone.

 It's not how much things we have to do, instead is how much we stay focused on the goals we want to accomplish.